 For the τ -lepton mass measurement, a procedure of regular particle energy calibration is essential.
-Absolute energy calibration is realized by the resonant depolarization method, between data collection runs of the KEDR detector.
-During the runs, routine energy monitoring is carried out using the Compton back-scattering technique.
-Energy behavior between the measurements is interpolated using the magnets field measured by a NMR magnetometer, temperature of magnets, tunnel walls, etc. An example of the VEPP-4M measured energy behavior during three successive data collection runs is presented in Figure 2.
+Absolute energy calibration is realized by the resonant depolarization method [2], between data collection runs of the KEDR detector.
+During the runs, routine energy monitoring is carried out using the Compton back-scattering technique [3].
+Figure 2 shows an example of the energy monitoring during one-week interval of the scan in the vicinity of $\psi(3770)$ meson.